ILIAS-eLearning/ILIAS/docs/development/input-processing.md

-To enforce the usage of the two proposed changes, we recommend to introduce a dicto rule that forbids the usage of `$_GET`, `$_POST` and `$_COOKIE` and the usage of `ILIAS\HTTP\GlobalHttpState::request`, with appropriate exceptions.
+To enforce the usage of the two proposed changes, we recommend to introduce a dicto rule that forbids the usage of `$_GET`, `$_POST` and `$_COOKIE` and the usage of `ILIAS\HTTP\Services::request`, with appropriate exceptions.
 The change in `ilDataSetImporter` will be breaking and thus does not need a dicto rule but instead should be explained and advertised in the JF and on developers@.